Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 More granular access depending on the resources required such as S3 access.

 **Configure IAM**:
+- root account gives you unlimited access to do things in the cloud
 - Multifactor authentication: Is simply where you have a second means to verify yourself when signing in.
 Since passwords can be compromised, with multi factor authentication is basically a second way of authenticating you.

 **Creating a role**:
-To allow our EC2 instances to access our S3 resources.

-- Role Name: S3_Access
+A secure way to grant permissions to entities that you trust
+Eg:
+- IAM users in another account
-- Roles selected: Amazon Ec2: Allows EC2 instances to call AWS services on your behalf.
+- Application code running on EC2 instances needs access to other AWS services

-- Given a full S3_Access role.
+**Summary**:
+IAM consists of the following:
+- Users
+- Groups(group users and apply policies to them)
-- Role ARN arn:aws:iam::535754833757:role/S3_Access
+- Roles

-**Trusted Entities**: The identity provider(s) ec2.amazonaws.com

--  Policies arn:aws:iam::aws:policy/AmazonS3FullAccess
+- Policy documents
--  ARN:Amazon Resource Name- unique name within the amazon to describe that role.
+- Root account has complete admin access when you first set up your AWS account
+- IAM does not apply to any region at this time
+- New users have no permissions, they have AccessKeyId, and secret access keys when they are first created
+- Access key ids and secret keys cannot be used as passwords to login to the console, we use them to access AWS via API or CLI
+- Set up MFA on root account, always
+- create and customize your own password rotation policies
+- power user access allows access to all AWS resources except for mgmt of groups and users within IAM

 # Active Directory Integration:
 ### How is it done?